 Most successful: Diane Keaton

-Veteran actress Diane Keaton has a lucrative sideline that boosts her fortune no-end: renovating and selling houses.
-The real estate developer favors historic Californian properties.
-Madonna snapped up one of Keaton's fixer-uppers back in 2002, and a Pacific Palisades house that Keaton bought in 2012 for $5.6 million (£4.3m) and renovated sold three years later for almost $7 million (£5.4m).
+Veteran actress Diane Keaton has a lucrative sideline that boosts her fortune no end: renovating and selling houses.
+The real estate developer favours historic Californian properties.
+Madonna snapped up one of Keaton's fixer-uppers back in 2002, and a Pacific Palisades house that Keaton bought in 2012 for $5.6 million (£4.07 million) and renovated sold three years later for almost $7 million (£5.09 million).

 Most successful: Madonna

 Whether Diane Keaton's business skills rubbed off on Madonna or the other way round is anyone's guess, but the Queen of Pop is just as successful in the investing stakes.
 Instead of focusing on real estate, Madonna has poured her cash into start-ups that have gone on to be wildly successful, including gym chain Hardcandy Fitness and Vita Coco, which has become the market-leading coconut water firm.

 The Hollywood leading man has made good use of his multimillion-dollar fortune, financing a variety of start-ups that have enjoyed great success.
 Smith's most impressive investments include partial ownership of the Philadelphia 76ers basketball team, and stakes in beauty line Carol's Daughter and BioBeats, a trailblazing digital health and AI firm.

 Most successful: Alex Ferguson